*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 How Do You Get Soap Out of Carpet Without a Wet/Dry Vacuum?

 Many people think that they need a wet and dry vacuum to get soap out of their carpets.
 However, you can actually get soap out of your carpet by simply using a wet and dry cloth.
-Just alternate blotting the soapy spill with a wet cloth and a dry cloth.
+Just alternate blotting the soapy spill with a wet and dry cloth.